Moronlll/Nebula/README.md

 Nebula is engine for creating imageboards it
 has all the main code and you can make your own shell or something else

+## SECURITY NOTICE

+This project is intentionally created WITHOUT strong security mechanisms.
+Nebula provides only a clean and minimal base (a “blank sheet”) for building your own imageboard or similar software.

+It does NOT include:
+- advanced protection against attacks
+- strict file validation
+- CSRF / XSS / abuse protection
+- production-grade security practices

+You are fully responsible for extending and securing this code before using it in a public or production environment.

+This engine is meant for learning, experimentation, and customization, not as a ready-made secure solution.

 # Setup
 1.Download XAMP
 2.Uncomment the line ;extension=gd by removing ";" in the php/php.ini file